bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 ### Switching from Yarn to NPM 📦

 Bridgetown uses NPM now by default, rather than Yarn, for frontend package managing.
-You may continue to use Yarn on your existing projects, but if you'd like to switch to NPM, you can simply delete your `yarn.lock` file, run `npm install` (shorthand: `npm i`), and check in `package-lock.json` instead.
+You may continue to use Yarn on your existing projects, but if you'd like to switch to NPM, you can delete your `yarn.lock` file, run `npm install` (shorthand: `npm i`), and check in `package-lock.json` instead.
 You can also use [pnpm](https://pnpm.io) if you prefer.
 Bridgetown is now compatible with all three package managers.

 You'll also need to update the `:frontend` tasks in your project's `Rakefile` to use your preferred package manager.